ebardelli/stataRun/README.md

 # Description

 stataRun allow you to run stata codes (.do .ado) and commands from within Visual Studio Code editor.
-Thus you can take  advantage of an editor for syntax highlighting.
+Thus, you can take advantage of an editor for syntax highlighting.
 You may want to install [Stata-Enhanced](https://marketplace.visualstudio.com/items?itemName=kylebarron.stata-enhanced) and [Stata-Language](https://marketplace.visualstudio.com/items?itemName=mdob2k.stata-language) for syntax highlighting and other features

 ## Features